Maryan121/weather-App/README.md

 Welcome to the Weather App!
 This web application allows users to search for weather information for cities around the world.

 ## Demo
-You can try out the live demo of the Weather App here.
+You can try out the live demo of the Weather App[here](https://maryan121.github.io/weather-App/).

 ## Features
 1. Search for weather information by city name.